 If you are behind on your car payments and the lender has a lien on your vehicle, you are in danger of your car being repossessed as collateral.
 Make sure you speak with a Bankruptcy Attorney to find out how you can protect your car from repossession during the bankruptcy process.

-Letting go of the Car
+Letting go of the Car in Chapter 7 Bankruptcy

 If you decide to skip the hassle of trying to keep your car during a Chapter 7 Bankruptcy, you will want to go through the process of surrendering your vehicle.
 You will want to make sure that you are no longer liable for any late fees, interest fees or outstanding balances on your vehicle.
 Also, if someone cosigned on your vehicle loan, they may be liable for part of the debt even after you have surrendered the vehicle.

 If you choose to surrender your vehicle(s) during a Chapter 7 Bankruptcy, you will most likely need to purchase a used vehicle to commute, buy groceries, etc. Opting out of your car payments by surrendering your old vehicle may free you up to purchase a less-expensive used car without having to make car payments.